Best practices for your SMS texting campaign

 Tip 2: Don't copy/paste into the message editor

 Copying your initial message from a Word document or other external source and pasting it into the message editor can cause unintended changes to the message that your recipients see.
+Copy and pasting can also change the message's encoding.
+If your organization pays per segment, it can inflate your texting costs.
 Whenever possible, type your initial message directly into the message editor.

 Tip 3: Keep it short

 Initial messages can be a maximum of 1,600 characters.
 However, your initial message should be short and to the point.
-If your message is too long, it can cause some carriers/devices to break your single message into multiple ones.
-You can use the script previewer to see approximately how many characters are remaining before the text may get segmented.
+If your message is too long, it can cause some carriers/devices to break your single message into multiple ones and highly impact your deliverability by affecting your message's throughput.
 Click here for more information on text message segments.
-Long messages can also have their deliverability impacted by throughput.
-Click here for more information.

 Tip 4: Invite contacts to engage in a real conversation

-ThruText enables real, two-way conversations, so try ending your initial message with an engaging question that invites a response from your contact.
+ThruText enables real, two-way conversations, so try ending your initial message with an engaging question inviting your contact's response.

 Tip 5: Be careful with emojis

-Including an emoji will limit your SMS message segment to 70 characters (rather than 160 characters without).
-If you choose to include emoji in your messaging, be aware that any message longer than 70 characters will be broken up into multiple segments.
+Including an emoji will change a message's encoding and limit your SMS message segments to 70 characters (rather than 160 characters without).
+If you include emojis in your messaging, be aware that any message over 70 characters will be broken into multiple segments.

 Relevant tips are shown during initial message creation.
 If links are added to an initial message, a warning will be shown, for example.